Jorricks/macos-notifications/docs/faq.md

 ???+ "My notifications don't show up with the text I mentioned"

     Unfortunately, you first need to allow Python to create notifications.
-Instructions on this can be found [here](https://www.jetbrains.com/idea/guide/tips/enable-soft-wrap/#:~:text=You%20can%20enable%20soft%20wrap,more%20file%20types%20by%20default.).
-Check below for an example
+Instructions are similar to what can be found [here](https://www.zdnet.com/article/how-to-enable-app-store-notifications-on-macos-to-help-keep-your-software-up-to-date/).
+The application will be named 'Python'.

 Your settings should look similar to this: